 We’ve all been there: Instead of following through with a regular shampoo routine, you skip a few days (or weeks) and find yourself dealing with greasy hair.
 While it can be a pain to tackle, it doesn’t mean that all is lost on the hairstyling front.
-If you’re in a lazy rut or are all out of dry shampoo, there are a myriad of hairstyles that can tide you over if you find yourself asking, what hairstyle should I do for greasy hair?
+If you’re in a lazy rut or all out of dry shampoo, there are a myriad of hairstyles that can tide you over if you find yourself asking, how do I hide greasy hair?

-The possibilities for concealing your oily hair are vast, and for anyone looking for a quick and stylish fix, we’re rounding up everything from chic updos to half-up styles.
-Below, the 25 best hairstyles for greasy hair that will help disguise your soiled strands perfectly.
+The possibilities for concealing your oily hair are vast and for anyone looking for a quick and stylish fix, we’re rounding up everything from chic updos to half-up styles to intricate braids.
+Below, 32 easy hairstyles for greasy hair that will disguise your soiled strands perfectly.

-How do you cover up greasy hair?
-Well, with the hottest hair trends and classic styles that disguise limp, slick roots.
-A messy bun is a fabulous (and fuss-free) option for those who are not looking for an intricate hairstyle.
-It’s not labor-intensive to execute and will also look chic on everyone.
-Plus, it hides those greasy strands seamlessly since your hair is pulled upward on your head and away from your face.
+A messy bun is a fabulous (and fuss-free) option for those who aren’t looking for an intricate hairstyle.
+It’s not labor-intensive to execute and it looks good with all hair types and textures.
+Plus, it hides greasy strands seamlessly since your hair is styled upward on your head and away from your face.

-The low bun offers an elegant and polished finish.
-This stylish number also keeps your mane looking smooth at all angles for an overall winning look.
+The low bun offers an elegant and polished look.
+This stylish number also keeps your mane looking smooth at all angles.
 Start by gathering all of your hair at the nape of your neck and pull it into a low ponytail.
-Roll the length around its base to form a bun.
-Secure with bobby pins to hold the style in place.
-Finish off the look with a spritz of hairspray, like the L'Oréal Paris Elnett Satin Extra Strong Hold, Light Hairspray Unscented, to keep any frizz or flyaways at bay.
+Roll the length around its base to form a bun and secure with bobby pins to hold the style in place.
+Finish off the look with a spritz of hairspray, like the L'Oréal Paris Elnett Satin Extra Strong Hold Hair Spray - Unscented, to keep any frizz or flyaways at bay.

 The sleek side bun is another hairstyle that can do your greasy mane justice.
-We also love that it’s different from the everyday bun style you’ve grown accustomed to thanks to its asymmetrical vibe.
-All you need is a touch of hair gel, and it will be difficult to tell that you’re working with unwashed hair.
+We also love that it’s different from the everyday bun style you’ve grown accustomed to thanks to its asymmetrical placement.
+All you need is a touch of hair gel and it will be difficult to tell that you’re working with less-than-fresh hair.

-Simply add hair gel, like the L’Oréal Paris Studio Line Clean Gel to your roots.
-Brush your hair towards both sides of your head.
+Simply add hair gel, like the L’Oréal Paris Studio Line Clean Gel to your roots and brush your hair towards one side of your head.
 Secure your strands with a side ponytail and twist the length, wrapping it around the base of your ponytail to create a bun.
 Feel free to add a few pins into the mix to achieve the ultimate sleek style.

 If you’re like us, then you’re always looking for ways to spice up your beauty look.
-There are a variety of bun styles out there, and space buns continue to reign supreme.
-It’s a playful and carefree option that masks your greasy tresses without any fuss — it’s hard not to love them.
+There are a variety of bun styles out there and space buns continue to stay on our timelines.
+After all, their playful and carefree vibe easily masks your greasy tresses without any fuss — it’s hard not to love them.

 If you love the look of plaits and want to try an upgraded version, double Dutch braids make for a solid pick.
-This trendy hairstyle keeps your strands stylishly tucked away and disguises second-day hair or greasy strands.
-It’s a nice change of pace from other braided ‘dos that require a ton of time weaving in front of the mirror.
+This trendy hairstyle keeps your strands stylishly tucked away and disguises fourth-day hair or greasy strands.
+It’s a nice change of pace from other braided ‘dos that require a ton of weaving time in front of the mirror.